Heterogeneous interactions and polymer entropy decide organization and dynamics of chromatin domains: Scaling of 3D distance with genomic distance: comparison with experiments

-As a first step, to establish a connection between our simulations and experiments, we computed the average 3D spatial distance ($r_{ij}^* = |{\bf r}_{i}^*-{\bf r}_{j}^*|$) between different pairs of chromatin segments as a function of the corresponding 1D genomic separation ($s_{ij}=\lvert {i}-{j}\rvert$).
-As shown in Fig.~\ref{fig:1}(a), $\langle r_{ij}^* \rangle \sim s_{ij}^{\nu}$ with $\nu=0.38$ in the OFF state, suggesting near close packing within the chromatin domain (red symbols).
-As a ``control'', we also simulated a self-avoiding walk (SAW) polymer with no crosslinking ($\epsilon_{ij} =0$) which results in $\nu=0.6$ as expected (black symbols)~\cite{bird1987dynamics}.
+We computed the spatial distance in the repressed state of human $\alpha$-globin gene (OFF state) and found $\langle r_{ij}^* \rangle \sim s_{ij}^{\nu}$ with a scaling exponent $\nu=0.38$ (Fig.~\ref{fig:comp_exp}).
+This suggests near close packing within the chromatin domain (red symbols).
+As a ``control'', we also simulated a self-avoiding walk (SAW) polymer with no attractive interaction ($\epsilon_{ij} =0$) which results in $\nu=0.6$ as expected (black symbols)~\cite{bird1987dynamics}.
+It is interesting that some of the experimentally studied epigenetic state by Zhuang lab \cite{boettiger2016super} shows a scaling of 0.37 which is close of what we show here.
+However, considering the heterogeneity of chromatin structure, different epigenetic states in different chromosomes/organism can show different scaling.
+For instance, Zhuang lab has shown scaling exponent in the range of 0.22 to 0.37 depending on the epigenetic state in Drosophila cells.
 Our chromatin model predicts a spread (variability) in the 3D distance (red symbols) which is absent in the control revealing the implications of heterogeneous intra-chromatin interactions.
-A recent microscopy study~\cite{szabo2020regulation} on a mouse ESC chromatin domain also showed a similar behavior -- both the scaling (slope) and the variability in the experimental and simulation data are comparable without any fitting parameter.
-This is a validation that macroscopic polymer properties of chromatin domain in our simulation accurately represent what is observed in realistic systems.
+A recent microscopy study~\cite{szabo2020regulation} on a mouse ESC chromatin domain also showed a similar behaviour -- both the scaling (slope) and the variability in the experimental and simulation data are comparable without any fitting parameter.
+This is a validation that macroscopic polymer properties of the chromatin domain in our simulation accurately represent what is observed in realistic systems.
 The $y$-intercept of the experimental data gives us the size ($\sigma=l_H$) of the 10kb chromatin (a single bead in our simulation).
 For this experimental system (mouse chromosome 6, $1.2$MB in Szabo et al.~\cite{szabo2020regulation}) we get $l_H=22$nm.
-Even though we do not have such extensive spatial distance data for $\alpha$ globin, we compared the available FISH data for $\alpha$ globin and deduced the $l_H=36$nm (see SI).
-Throughout this paper, $l_H=36$nm and $\lambda_H=0.1$s are used to convert all non-dimensional lengths and times into standard units and we will present quantities in both units.
-The reasons for the choice of both these specific values are discussed in greater detail in the SI.
+Even though we do not have such extensive spatial distance data (between all pairs) for human $\alpha$ globin, we used the available FISH data for the distance between a single pair of $\alpha$ globin segments and deduced the $l_H=36$nm.
+Throughout this paper, $l_H=36$nm and $\lambda_H=0.1$s are used to convert all non-dimensional lengths and times into standard units, and we will present quantities in both units.
+The reasons for the choice of both these specific values are discussed in greater detail in the next section.